 Comfrey is most famously used as a poultice for broken bones.
 Allantoin is the constituent thought to be responsible for this benefit.
 Allantoin can diffuse through the skin and tissues to reach the affected area.
 Studies also suggest it supports tissue formation.

 I once broke my pinky toe (actually, this has happened more than once thanks to late-night stumbling in the hall to get water for kids) and was told that this is not an injury that doctors can really help and that it would have to heal on its own.

-This was at the beginning of my health/natural living journey, but I decided to research natural options to help with the pain and stumbled on information about comfrey in the process.
+I decided to research natural options to help with the pain and stumbled on information about comfrey in the process.
 After more research, I decided to make a poultice of comfrey leaf and plantain and apply to my broken toe several times a day.

 Since I’d had this type of injury before, I knew that it often took several weeks at least to heal and that the pain often lasted this long.
 With twice-daily comfrey and plantain poultices, I noticed a reduction of pain within a few days and the pain was almost not-noticeable after one week!

 By the second week, I was back to wearing whatever shoes I wanted!
 Now I’m a believer in the benefits of comfrey.